The BHA is hiring a commissioner and a deputy commissioner. Learn more.

 • Affordability: Care can be affordable when people get the care they need to stay healthy, administrative efficiencies are captured, and payment models incentivize positive outcomes.

-• Workforce & Support: A high-quality, trained, resourced, culturally-responsive and diverse behavioral health professional workforce is needed in Colorado to deliver improved health access.
+• Workforce and Support: A high-quality, trained, resourced, culturally-responsive and diverse behavioral health professional workforce is needed in Colorado to deliver improved health access.

 • Accountability: Collaboration across statewide partners needs to take place to ensure that all people in Colorado are receiving the quality care they need.

-• Lived Expertise & Local Guidance: Engagement with community partners is critical to best meet local behavioral health needs together.
+• Lived Expertise and Local Guidance: Engagement with community partners is critical to best meet local behavioral health needs together.

 • Whole Person Care: All people in Colorado are best served when their social determinants of health are adequately addressed.

-Click here for a timeline demonstrating the comprehensive statewide work that has gone into establishing the BHA.
+This timeline demonstrates the comprehensive statewide work that has gone into establishing BHA.
 Among the stops along this timeline are robust research and engagement efforts.
 Input from state agency staff, partners, and most importantly, community members, has been brought into every point of this work and will continue to do so.

 On April 8, 2019, Gov. Jared Polis directed the Colorado Department of Human Services to spearhead Colorado’s Behavioral Health Task Force.
 The mission of the task force was to evaluate and set the roadmap to improve the current behavioral health system in the state.
 In September 2020, the task force released its blueprint, as well as several other reports, that outline our vision for reform.
 The Behavioral Health Task Force unanimously recommended establishing a Behavioral Health Administration (BHA) to lead and promote Colorado’s behavioral health priorities, ensure that behavioral health services respond to the changing needs of communities, monitor state and local outcomes, and evaluate state efforts.